xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## Emulsify Drupal Theme

-It is based on Emulsify which is an open-source tool for creating design systems with reusable components and clear guidelines for teams.
+**Ellison** is based on Emulsify which is an open-source tool for creating design systems with reusable components and clear guidelines for teams.

 Emulsify provides a Storybook component library using Tailwind and a Webpack development environment.